How a new type of broker aims to save black families

 On the other side, Jackson said, cultural brokers challenge child welfare workers when they act to remove children before examining whether a parent’s behavior contributed to harming a child.
 CPS compounds the trauma for both parents and children when they separate them at times of crisis, she said.

-Her team of cultural brokers help parents understand something as basic as what safe behavior looks like or as complex as how they access much-needed resources.
-They also help parents who are rearing children in isolation build a support network of people who can assist them in a crisis and who refuse to turn a blind eye to unsafe behavior, Jackson said.
+Her team of cultural brokers help parents understand what safe behavior looks like or how they can access much-needed resources.
+They also help parents build a support network of people who can assist them in a crisis and who refuse to turn a blind eye to unsafe behavior, Jackson said.

 “You cannot plan for safety with only the people you’re worried about at the table,” Jackson said.
 “You have to have other people to help to support you….Then they begin to think about it.
 Well, what about their kids?
 Who shows up for their kids?
 There might be people who will show up for their kids who wouldn’t show up for them.”